 - 1. Go to Network > Interfaces and select Create New > Interface. - 2.
-Enter:
+Complete the following fields:

 Interface Name A name for the new interface.
 For example, homenet_nw. Туре Software Switch Physical Interface Members Add homenet_if and the internal network interface.
-Addressing mode Select Manual and enter an address, for example 172.16.96.32/255.255.255.0 DHCP Server Enable and configure an address range for clients.
+Addressing mode Select Manual and enter an address, for example 172.16.96.32/255.255.0 DHCP Server Enable and configure an address range for clients.
 Security Mode Select Captive Portal.
 Add the permitted User Groups.